Transnistria: External trade

 In 2020, the Transnistrian Customs reported exports of US$633.1 million and imports of US$1,052.7 million.
 In the early 2000s over 50% of the export went to the CIS, mainly to Russia, but also to Belarus, Ukraine, and Moldova (which Transnistrian authorities consider foreign).
 Main non-CIS markets for the Transnistrian goods were Italy, Egypt, Greece, Romania, and Germany.
 The CIS accounted for over 60% of the imports, while the share of the EU was about 23%.
 The main imports were non-precious metals, food products, and electricity.

 After Moldova signed the Association Agreement with the EU in 2014, Transnistria – being claimed as part of Moldova – enjoyed the tariff-free exports to the EU.
 As a result, in 2015, 27% of Transnistria's US$189 million exports went to the EU, while exports to Russia went down to 7.7%.
 This shift towards the EU market continued to grow in 2016.

+From March 2022, with the Ukrainian border closed to Transnistria, all trade goods to and from Transnistria have needed to flow through Moldova, Transnistria now has to comply with Moldovan and EU standards when exporting products.
+Transnistria reported on trade in the first half of 2023.
+48% of exports were to the rest of Moldova, over 33% went to the EU and 9% to Russia.
+68% of imports came from Russia, 14% from the EU and 7% from Moldova.

+In 2024, as a result of the free trade agreement between Moldova and the European Union, from which Transnistria also benefits, Moldova decided that imports/exports to/from Transnistria should be treated the same as imports/exports to/from Moldova, accordingly Transnistria importers wishing to import from/through Moldova must register and may, depending on the goods, be subject to taxes on imported goods, payable to Moldova.

+On 30 December 2024, Tirasteploenegro released a set of instructions - anticipating the expiration of Gazprom's deal with Ukraine, saying to only drain the pipes and batteries in emergencies, to close every tap that has been running (if the water supply disappears) to avoid flooding when it turns back on, to "dress warmly", to avoid fires during Winter and Autumn, to not use gas or electric stoves for heating rooms as it may lead to tragedy, and to instead use factory-made electric heaters only; not home-made ones.

+On 1 January 2025, Gazprom's deal with Ukraine to transport gas through it expired, as Ukraine had refused to extend the deal, calling it a "historic moment".
+This caused a severe gas shortage, and so only critical infrastructure was allowed to be heated, and houses were dropped from it to save on gas.
+The Cuciurgan power station, which is both Transnistria's and Moldova's main plant, is now also being fueled with coal, however the supply is only enough for 50 days.